pbrimmer/Cambridgeator/README.md

 # Cambridgeator
 A Chemical Oscillator Practical for the PSLU MPhil.
+Below are the full instructions for the PSLU practical.
+Look to the Practical 2 section to find out information about the python code.

-## Learning Goals for this Practical
+## Learning Goals for these Practicals

 - Words.
 - Words.